A fan’s guide – the club from early doors to today

 Buying tickets – when, where, how and how much

 For domestic fixtures, standing tickets (B Tribüne) are SF28.
 Seats alongside are SF33, SF41 behind the opposite goal (D Tribüne), and SF58 in the sideline C Tribüne.
 The best seats in the A Tribüne are SF62-SF100.
 In most sectors, children (6-15s) are half-price.
-Visiting fans are charged an across-the-board SF28 for a seat in sector C6.
+Visiting supporters are charged an across-the-board SF28 for a seat in sector C6.

 For European games, there are only seated tickets, SF43-SF70 in A, SF23 in B, SF29 in D, and SF41-SF48 in C. Away fans are charged SF20.